 By the way, if you want to try to figure out which kind of avocado tree you are picking from, use the maturity season that you discover and refer to one of the charts above in order to get names of possibilities.
 For example, if it tastes good in the summer then that eliminates Bacon, Pinkerton, and Fuerte, but it leaves as possibilities Hass, Reed, and Lamb.
 Then search for those names on the U.C.
 Riverside Avocado Variety List to see if one fits the description of your fruit and tree.
 This is better than doing a general web search because unfortunately, a lot of what you’ll find on, say, Google Images is mislabeled.

 No matter what, mark your impressions of the fruit you pick on a calendar so you don’t have to keep dates in your busy mind.
-Or, what I often do is associate a harvest season with a holiday or birthday.
-For example, Holiday avocados are named Holiday because they taste good from Labor Day through New Year’s.
-Bacons can be picked starting on Halloween and taste best on Christmas.
+Or, what I do is associate a harvest season with a holiday or birthday.
+For example, Bacons can usually be picked starting on Halloween but they begin to taste very good around Christmas.

 I’ve been enjoying some of my avocados lately.
 Its very satisfying to pick them, let them ripen, the savor the deliciousness!!